-All resident students receive annual fire safety training at least once per semester in their residence hall, as presented by either the Campus Fire Safety Officer or residence life staff, in accordance with the New York State Campus Fire Safety Training Guidelines.
+All resident students are offered annual fire safety training at least once per semester in their residence hall, as presented by either the Campus Fire Safety Officer or residence life staff, in accordance with the New York State Campus Fire Safety Training Guidelines.
 All transfer students receive training in on campus fire safety policies and practices during the transfer student fair.
 All first year students receive fire safety training during orientation.
 All international students receive fire safety training during their orientation.
 In addition to the fire safety training offered in accordance with the New York State Campus Fire Safety Training Guidelines, students are offered hands-on fire extinguisher training throughout the year.
-All visitors, staff, and students are encouraged to attend the annual Campus Fire Safety Awareness Day held during Campus Fire Safety Awareness Month in which fire safety is the focal point of a day-long interactive event with the local fire department, State Fire, as well as other fire safety related organizations.
+All visitors, staff, and students are encouraged to attend the Campus Fire Safety Awareness Day held during Campus Fire Safety Awareness Month, in which fire safety is the focal point of a day-long interactive event with the local fire department, New York State Office of Fire Prevention and Control, as well as other safety-related organizations; which is held annually, weather and schedule permitting.

-Each Community Development Assistant in each residence hall conducts monthly hall safety checks and reports their findings to the Campus Fire Safety Officer.
+Each Community Development Assistant in each residence hall conducts monthly hall safety checks and reports deficiencies to the Campus Fire Safety Officer.
 This includes inspections throughout the common areas of the residence hall to ensure that all fire extinguishers have been inspected and are visible and accessible, all evacuation signs are properly displayed, all exits are clear, all exit signs are properly functioning, all fire doors are properly marked and functioning, all fire alarm pull stations are visible, and all fire safety concerns have been addressed.

-The following page is a summary of Fire Protection Systems and Fire Drills conducted in 2009 and 2010 per residence hall
+The following page is a summary of Fire Protection Systems and Fire Drills conducted in 2010, 2011 and 2012 per residence hall.